SkygearIO/features/features/268-next-cf/api.md

   - If a gear is found, the request would be forwarded to that gear
   - Otherwise, return function not found error
 - Path of http `function` are exact match
-- Path of `http-handler` and `http-service` are matched with prefix
+- Path of `http-handler`, `http-service` and items in `static` are matched with prefix
 - Longer path will be matched before the shorter ones
-- If none of the registered path is matched, return function not found error

-Static assets share another domain, so routing is done separately, the rules are similar:
-- Path are matched with prefix
-- Longer path will be matched before shorter ones
-- If none of the registered path is matched, return asset not found error
+- If none of the registered path is matched, return function or asset not found error

 For example, with the following skycli configuration: